ibm-cloud-docs/mqcloud/mqoc_configure_chl_ssl.md

 ## Reference Documentation
 {: #mqoc_chl_ssl_prereq}

-The following links provide a handy reference for information on how to administer an MQ on Cloud queue manager using the standard administration tools.
+The following links provide a handy reference for information on how to administer an {{site.data.keyword.mq_short}} queue manager using the standard administration tools.
 You may choose your preferred tool and follow the instructions in this document.

 - [Configuring administrator access for a queue manager](/docs/services/mqcloud?topic=mqcloud-tutorial-configure-admin-access)
 - [Administering a queue manager using IBM MQ Web Console](/docs/services/mqcloud?topic=mqcloud-mqoc_admin_mqweb)